-Upon completion of anatomical studies, remains will be cremated at the expense of the School of Medicine at a licensed in-state crematory.
+Upon completion of anatomical studies, remains will be cremated at the expense of the Zucker School of Medicine at Hofstra/Northwell at a licensed in-state crematory.
 In accordance with the donor's request, cremated remains (cremains) are either returned to the designated recipient or scattered at sea.